OCNS/simselect/CONTRIBUTING.md

 Data on each tool is included in individual files in the `simselect` directory.
 To make changes, please fork the repository, make any necessary changes, and open pull requests for community review.

+### Deployment
+The web app is hosted on [fly.io](https://fly.io/).
+It gets deployed automatically via a [GitHub Action](.github/workflows/deploy.yml).
+When a pull request is merged into ``main``, it will be deployed to https://simselect-dev.fly.dev.
+A tagged release will be deployed to https://simselect.fly.dev.